linbaker/ProjectPlanning/README.md

 1:00ish: Created static version repo
 2:00: Spending the rest of the day on research on how I am going to be building my app 2:30: OAuth research and collecting resources
+3:00: Learning more about hooks in React as I will be passing lots of data between components